-Full year-5 Credits Prerequisite: Architectural & Engineering Design 1 Offered in Grades: 10, 11, 12
+Prerequisite: Architectural & Engineering Design 1

-Architectural and Engineering Design 2 builds upon the skills acquired in the previous class, AED I. Students will focus on utilizing computer aided drawing software commonly used in the fields of Architecture and Engineering.
-Students use the latest AutoCad and Rhino software to produce 2D designs and explore 3D modeling and prototyping.
-Through prototyping students will become familiar with the functions of our state of the art 3D printers.
+Design is purposeful and always evolving.
+Following AED 1, students will further articulate their design choices and strengthen their CAD (computer-aided drafting) skills software commonly used in the fields of Architecture and Engineering.
+Students use the latest AutoCAD and Rhino software to produce a variety of architectural drawings and 3D prototypes.
+Through prototyping, students will become familiar with the functions of our state-of-the-art 3D printers.
 One such project is where students design and 3D print their own cell phone case!